Digital-Controllers/website/docs/pilot-guide/dcs_mode_3_squawk.md

 Their mode 3 transponder label will also read `EMER` if `7700` or `RDO` if `7600` is selected by the pilot.

+## F14 Tomcat

+!!! todo Todo
+	This section has not been completed yet, but you can assist by [adding to the thread on discord](https://discord.com/channels/1099799536416862330/1102555371404525640), or by submitting a pull request to update this section.

+## F16 Fighting Falcon

+!!! todo Todo
+	This section has not been completed yet, but you can assist by [adding to the thread on discord](https://discord.com/channels/1099799536416862330/1102555371404525640), or by submitting a pull request to update this section.

 ## F/A 18C Hornet

 ### Mode 3 Transponder